 It is the policy of Embry-Riddle that no student or employee may threaten the health and safety of a member of the University community — or any person on University property or at a university-sponsored or supervised activity — through the commission of sexual assault, including acquaintance rape.
 Anyone that has been a victim of a sexual assault should report it immediately to Campus Safety & Security.

-The University provides ongoing educational programs that are designed to promote awareness of sexual offenses.
-Informational brochures and videos are available through the Counseling Center, and special presentations are conducted by the Campus Safety & Security Department, as well as other departments on campus.
+The University provides programs that are designed to promote awareness of sexual offenses.
+Informational brochures and videos are available through the Title IX Office, the Counseling Center, and other departments on campus.

 The University has established an official Policy and Procedure that includes the following information.